BlockchainInstituteChi/developer-bootcamp/markdownSyntax.md

 `You can entere a code snippet like this`

 ```
+Or enter a
+ multi-line
-Or enter a multi-line one like this.
+ one like this.
 ```

+**HINT:**`$ Do not put unnecessary symbols at the front of these as it prevents people from copy pasting with one click`